 Start the mixer slowly so it doesn’t splash, and work up to medium speed.
 Too fast and your cream will be a bit grainy.
 Pour a glass of wine, and have a conversation; I recommend a nice Riesling (or some gin and my tonic).
 Soon the cream will come to soft peaks.
 Think about fresh spring strawberries with whipped cream and Kirsch, but fight the urge.
 Stop the mixer for a moment and scrape the sides of the bowl.
 Turn it back on to medium speed.
 In a short time, the cream begins to form stiff peaks.
 Marvel at nature, and pour another glass of wine.

 Time will pass; usually about 20 minutes.
 Keep an eye on the bowl; everything happens quickly, and this is when you’ll find out how effective your preparations were.
 The cream will begin to get a bit lumpy and take on a pale yellow color.
 I always think how good it would be spread on carrot cake.
-In a short time a thin liquid will appear on the bottom and sides of the bowl.
+In a short time, a thin liquid will appear on the bottom and sides of the bowl.
 This is the buttermilk.
 Slow down the mixer a bit.
 In just a few seconds more, the cream suddenly seizes.
-Yellow blobs of butter form and buttermilk comes pouring out, and unless you prepared properly, all over the kitchen.
+Yellow blobs of butter form and buttermilk pours out, and unless you prepared properly, all over the kitchen.
 The first time I made it I thought, “How messy could it be?”
 I had to clean the counters, the floor, and pull the refrigerator out to get the remains that had run between it and the cabinets.

 Stop the mixer, and pour the buttermilk into a bowl – it’s not sour like store-bought buttermilk, and you may actually find yourself drinking it or using it in cooking.
 It’s great for making biscuits, and the butter itself is great with them – a match made in heaven.
 I usually restart the mixer and blend it a little bit longer, to help force out any more milk.
 Now comes the fun part.

 Stop the machine.
 Wash your hands for a good long time (or cheat and put on gloves), and then scrape the butter off the whisk.
 Put the bowl of butter into your sink, and start running cold water into it.
 Knead it just like you would bread dough.
 Fold it over on itself; squeeze it between your fingers.
 You can do this part with two wooden spoons, but you want love in this butter, right?
 The water in the bowl will become cloudy; this is the remaining buttermilk.
 Discard it, and continue kneading the butter and refreshing the cold water.
-You want to continue until the water runs as clean as possible; otherwise the leftover milk can turn rancid and severely limit the storage life of your butter.
+You want to continue until the water runs as clean as possible; otherwise, the leftover milk can turn rancid and severely limit the storage life of your butter.

 Dump the water, and knead out any remaining.
 Take a little of that fresh creamy butter and spread it on a piece of crusty bread.
-Sprinkle on a little salt.
+Sprinkle with a little salt.
 Have a sip of wine.
 Marvel at the smoothness of your hands.
-At this point you can call it finished, but that’s what separates the cooks from the chefs (and why this is better than the Mason jar method).
-Throw the butter back into the mixer and whisk it for a short time on a higher speed.
+At this point, you can call it finished, but that’s what separates the cooks from the chefs (and why this is better than the Mason jar method).
+Throw the butter back into the mixer and whisk it for a short time at a higher speed.
 This will beat in some air and make it lighter.
 Add salt if you want, but be very careful – it takes quite a bit less than you might expect.
 I use a scant teaspoon per pound.
 Once it is chilled, the salt flavor becomes stronger; but if you accidentally over-salt it, you will find it mellows after a few days in the refrigerator.
 This is the time you can also add other ingredients, such as finely minced garlic or herbs.
 Transfer to an airtight container and refrigerate.
 Mine lasts at least a week, but only if I’m on vacation; otherwise it’s eaten in a couple of days.
 I have been told that salting the butter makes it last a bit longer.

 Once you have done it a few times, making butter is easy; something you can do while chatting with friends.
 It tastes so much better than the store-bought stuff, you’ll have a hard time using anything else.
 Frankly, I’m surprised a few restaurants around town haven’t tried it.
 There has to be an enterprising pastry chef somewhere who wants to impress the chef!

 When you make food with your kids and friends, you make lasting memories.
 My grandmother lived to be over 100 years old and left me with a lifetime of cooking memories.
 Take the time to do the same with your family.
-You might turn out a chef, or a great grandmother (you can read more about her in this post).
+You might turn out a chef, or a great-grandmother (you can read more about her in this post).
 I also have a post about making mayonnaise here.